uiuia800/ssbu-online-deluxe/README.md

 ### 🎛️ Render Optimizations Controls (for less input latency)
 *(Available in Offline, Online Arena and Local Online modes only)*

-**I would highly recommend you these options as is.
+**I would highly recommend you to leave these options as is.
 The best settings are already applied automatically when entering/exiting a valid online match.
 These are for those who want to experiment and try out different settings**
 - Adjust:
   - Buffer Mode
     - Triple (vanilla) => less frame drops, more stable, higher latency